KoTuKKoKoCuK/floww-oxr-api/README.md

 ## Description
 This api is a simple implementation of the Open Exchange Rates API.
-It provides a single endpoint to get latest the exchange rate of a given currency.
+It provides a single endpoint to get latest the exchange rate.

 ## Requirements
 - Docker